MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyjob-geterror.md

 Retrieves the error interface after an error occurs.

-Delivery Optimization (DO) generates an error object when the state of the job is BG_JOB_STATE_ERROR or BG_JOB_STATE_TRANSIENT_ERROR.
+Delivery Optimization generates an error object when the state of the job is BG_JOB_STATE_ERROR or BG_JOB_STATE_TRANSIENT_ERROR.
 The service does not create an error object when a call to an **IBackgroundCopyXXXX** interface method fails.
-The error object is available until DO begins transferring data (the state of the job changes to BG_JOB_STATE_TRANSFERRING) for the job or until your application exits.
+The error object is available until Delivery Optimization begins transferring data (the state of the job changes to BG_JOB_STATE_TRANSFERRING) for the job or until your application exits.

 ## Syntax